cgalab/genpoly-srpg/README.md

 free-form curve.
 (Again, M will be a small positive integer.)

 Please direct bug reports or suggestions to Martin Held at held@cs.sbg.ac.at.

+# License

+This is free software.
+You may redistribute it and/or modify it under the terms of the GNU General Public License (v3).